gjbex/Fortran-MOOC/docs/text_output.md

 statement.
 When all data has been written, the unit can be closed using the close statement.

-It is good practice to always use `ioostat` to verify that I/O operations succeeded, also in, e.g., write and close statements where they have been omitted for the sake of brevity.
+It is good practice to always use `iostat` to verify that I/O operations succeeded, also in, e.g., write and close statements where they have been omitted for the sake of brevity.
 For instance, a write statement might fail because you exceed disk quota.